ILoveStudy/richardresume.io/english.resume.md

 ### Understand common java framework source code

-- Understand Spring IOC source code and customize IOC
+- Understand the Spring IOC source code and be able to customize IOC
-- Understand Spring Aop source code, can customize AOP
+- Understand Spring Aop source code and be able to customize AOP
-- Understand Spring MVC source code and customize MVC
+- Understand the Spring MVC source code and be able to customize MVC
-- Understand Spring annotated development, can customize annotations
+- Understand Spring annotation development and be able to customize annotations
-- Learn about the new features of Spring 5
+- Understand the new features of Spring 5
-- Understand the source code and principle of ORM framework MyBatis
+- Understand the source code and principle of the ORM framework MyBatis
 - Understand Spring transaction isolation and propagation

 ### Familiar with Springcloud-based microservice architecture

-- Familiar with the configuration of registration center products, such as euroke, zookeeper, consul, Nacos, understand the advantages and disadvantages of various registration center products, and understand their source code and principle
+- Familiar with the configuration of registry products, such as euroke, zookeeper, consul, and Nacos, understand the advantages and disadvantages of various registry products, and understand their source code and principles
-- Familiar with feign declarative calling components, familiar with the application of fuse components, such as the configuration and application of hystrix, sentinel fuse, and the use of Ribbon load balancing, and understand its source code and principle
+- Familiar with feign declarative calling components, familiar with the application of fuse components, such as hystrix, sentinel fuse configuration and application, and the use of Ribbon load balancing, and understand its source code and principles
 - Familiar with the application of microservice gateway product components, such as: zuul, configuration and use of springcloud gateway.
-Zipkin + Sleuth, skywalking link tracking technology, and understand its source code and principle
+Zipkin+Sleuth, skywalking link tracking technology, and understand its source code and principle
-- Familiar with message middleware processing such as Kafka and RocketMQ cluster construction and application.
+- Familiar with message middleware processing such as Kafka, RocketMQ cluster construction and application.
-- Familiar with the application of distributed configuration center components, such as: apollo, springcloud config
+- Familiar with distributed configuration center component applications, such as: apollo, springcloud config

 ## node.js knowledge

 ### Understanding V8 diagnosis

-- Have a little diagnostic experience with the v8 engine
+- Have a little diagnostic experience with v8 engine

-### Javascript / typescript basics
+### Javascript/typescript basics

-- Proficient in ES6 / 7, familiar with typescript grammar system and various details of application.
+- Proficient in ES6/7, familiar with typescript syntax system and various details of application.
-- Proficient in typescript, ES6 / ES7 object-oriented programming
+- Proficient in typescript, ES6/ES7 object-oriented programming

-### node.js service framework
+### Node.js service framework

 - Familiar with the use of nestjs architecture, build node.js server development
-- Familiar with socket.io to build websocket timely communication application
+- Familiar with socket.io to build websocket real-time communication application
-- Proficient in express.js, loopback.js server framework, and proficient in its source code and principles
+- Proficient in express.js, loopback.js server-side framework, and proficient in its source code and principles
-- Familiar with tools based on node.js ecosystem, such as:
+- Familiar with tools based on the node.js ecosystem, such as:
   - Java's rapid development platform jhipster
   - Webpack
   - rollup